Dave Hill (baseball)

-He played in the Kansas City farm system from 1958–61, rising to the middle level of the minors, before retiring.
-After retiring, Hill earned a Masters degree from Loyola University and had a successful career in telecommunications.
+He played in the Kansas City farm system from 1958 to 1961, rising to the middle level of the minors, before retiring.
+After retiring, Hill earned a master's degree from Loyola University and had a successful career in telecommunications.
 In his final years, he owned and operated Wickwire Art Gallery (Hendersonville, NC) with his wife of over 46 years.
 He was the father of three children and grandfather of nine.
 Hill maintained a love for baseball all of his life.

-Hill died peacefully on October 16, 2018 after a brief battle with cancer.
+Hill died peacefully on October 16, 2018, after a brief battle with cancer.